-x Enforcement
+Enforcement

 Security interests are immediately enforceable upon the occurrence of an enforcement event, subject to any automatic stay if the grantor is subject to a bankruptcy proceeding.
 Although a secured party has the option of seeking judicial enforcement of its security interest, there are a variety of 'self-help' remedies available under the UCC without the necessity of judicial action, and self-help would be much more common than resorting to judicial remedies.
 Any enforcement action by a secured party must be done without a breach of the peace, and any sale of collateral by the secured party must be commercially reasonable.
 Various notices are required in connection with any enforcement action.
-In addition, if the security interest at issue is securities or securities accounts, or both, it is advisable to review the organisational documents of the issuer of the pledged securities was organised to determine whether there are any prohibitions, restrictions or consent requirements applicable to the creation of the security interest or the exercise of remedies by the secured party.
+In addition, if the security interest at issue is securities or securities accounts, or both, it is advisable to review the organisational documents of the issuer of the securities as well as the applicable corporate or other law pursuant to which the issuer of the pledged securities was organised to determine whether there are any prohibitions, restrictions or consent requirements applicable to the creation of the security interest or the exercise of remedies by the secured party.
 Enforcement of security interests are, more often than not, accomplished in connection with a proceeding under the US Bankruptcy Code.

-xi Bankruptcy and preference concerns
+Bankruptcy and preference concerns